* *

 [I]t [would not] be consistent with our precedent to conclude that only strictly duplicative state causes of action are pre-empted. . . .
 Congress' intent to make the ERISA civil enforcement mechanism exclusive would be undermined if state causes of action that supplement the ERISA § 502(a) remedies were permitted, even if the elements of the state cause of action did not precisely duplicate the elements of an ERISA claim.

 Aetna, 542 U.S. at 216.
 Fortunately, however, the Aetna Court identified the key to distinguishing between supplementary and independent causes of action, holding that the distinction turns on whether liability would exist only because of the ERISA plan; that is, whether the beneficiary's potential liability "derives entirely from the particular rights and obligations established by the benefit plan[]."
 Id. at 213.
 See also Ingersoll-Rand Co. v.
 McClendon, 498 U.S. 133, 140 (1990) (holding that a state-law wrongful discharge claim was preempted because it was premised on the existence of the ERISA plan).
 Here, however, Bosque's liability is not entirely derived from the terms of the AFL plan; rather, liability is dependent on the Agreement, which is independent of the rights and obligations established by the plan.
-(4) Therefore, a state law breach of contract action, in which liability rests at least in part on the Agreement, does not "supplement" a federal claim for relief as that term is used in Aetna, and there is no conflict preemption.
+(4) Therefore, a state law breach of contract action, in which liability rests at least in part on the Agreement, does not "supplement" a federal claim for relief as that term is used in Aetna, and there is no conflict preemption.2.

-2. ERISA Does Not Expressly Preempt State-Law Claims for Reimbursement Pursuant to a Subrogation
+ERISA Does Not Expressly Preempt State-Law Claims for

 Agreement.